zenntenn/atom-language-blodwen/README.md

 # This is highly experimental, not ready yet.
-Just forking the Idris mode to try to work with Blodwen
+Just forking the Blodwen mode to try to work with Blodwen

-# An Idris Mode for Atom
+# An Blodwen Mode for Atom

-A work-in-progress Idris Mode for Atom.
+A work-in-progress Blodwen Mode for Atom.

 It supports: